 The L7700 features integrated IEEE 802.3 Ethernet controller with embedded web server permitting system configuration, datalog access and remote monitoring using a standard web browser.
 Security is maintained as web access to the setup and configuration screens are password protected.

-The Ethernet port may be used to connect IP controllers together, provide an interface to other Intercall IP devices and for connection to third party products such as IP DECT phones and message paging.

-The unit features; onboard calendar clock and Secure Data flash disk drive which records all system activity and configuration settings.
+In addition, the Ethernet port may be used to connect IP controllers together, provide an interface to other Intercall IP devices and for connection to third party products such as IP DECT phones and message paging.
+In addition, the unit features; onboard calendar clock and Secure Data flash disk drive which records all system activity and configuration settings.
 Day/Night alarm settings may be automatically switched by the on-board clock without the need for a manual switch.

-Programmable volt free contact inputs and a volt free contact output are provided, together with an RS232 interface which can be configured for many baud rate and data formats.

-An Audio Gateway/ VOIP expansion card may be used in addition to allow the audio voice channel conversations to be recorded and/or integrated with other IP devices.
+The unit features programmable volt free contact inputs and a volt free contact output together with an RS232 interface which can be configured for many baud rate and data formats.
+The unit supports a VOIP expansion card which allows the audio voice channel conversations to be recorded and/or integrated with other IP devices.
 The integral float charger supports a single 12Volt 12AH battery and the AC, DC, Battery and Earth continuity are monitored continuously.